Florida Estate & Legacy Planning

 Florida’s probate code and intestate succession laws determine who inherits your property if you die without a valid will.
 Creating a plan lets you, not the courts, decide how your legacy will be handled.

-Core Components Of An Estate Plan
+Core Components Of A Florida Estate Plan

 Will